 When a person applies for British Citizenship, the Home Office must be satisfied that the applicant is of Good Character.
-This requirement applies to any person, ten years or older, who applies for naturalisation or registration as British citizen.
+This requirement applies to any person, ten years or older, who applies for naturalisation or registration as a British citizen.

 Grounds for not considering a person to be of Good Character